Saiyam-SY/JavaScript-Mastery/README.md

 **JavaScript-Mastery** is a comprehensive guide designed to take you through the basics to advanced concepts of JavaScript.
 It’s structured, beginner-friendly, and suitable for developers who want to deepen their knowledge.

-## About
-This repository was created to help others learn JavaScript from the ground up.
-It’s a well-organized resource that covers essential JavaScript concepts in an accessible way.

-## Features
-- Covers JavaScript from fundamentals to advanced topics.
-- Structured modules and examples.
-- Beginner-friendly explanations.
-- Real-world code snippets and best practices.

 ## Topics Covered
 - Basics of JavaScript (variables, data types, operators)
 - Functions and scope